 - Keep it short.
 Since this is a project document that’s seeking stakeholder buy-in, there will likely be plenty of editing to be done before it’s finalized, and it’ll need to be a quick reference guide for later.
 So, keep it simple and save the verbiage for your full project plan.

 - Stay away from sweeping statements.
 You don’t want to over-commit your resources to the project before it even kicks off.

 - What are the long-term business benefits?

-- What does it provide our customers that does not already exist?
+- What does it provide our customers that do not already exist?

 - Is this better than what we currently offer on the market?

 Major project rollouts can be demanding on both your time and energy.
 Don’t let it overwhelm you before kick-off.
-For starters, you can use our free work breakdown structure template and get a visual on deliverables, as well as the tasks needed to complete before submitting your project scope statement.
+For starters, you can use our Gantt chart software to create a WBS and get a visual on deliverables, as well as the tasks needed to complete before submitting your project scope statement.

-Keep tabs on your resources, tasks and deliverables and more so you can keep your project on track.
-With ProjectManager.com, you can practice mapping out your project timeline by using our Gantt chart, list out deliverables using our task list or kanban tool and invite team members to review the timeline before submitting the scope statement to key stakeholders.
+Keep tabs on your resources, tasks, deliverables and more so you can keep your project on track.
+With ProjectManager, you can practice mapping out your project timeline by using our Gantt chart, listing out deliverables using our task list or kanban tool and inviting team members to review the timeline before submitting the scope statement to key stakeholders.
 Start your free 30-day trial today.